What's Happening With The Markets Right Now (And How Investors Can Better Respond)?

 • Sea Limited (SE): Down 50% from its peak

-While attempting to predict the market is a fool’s errand, we can examine several factors that contribute to market activity over time.
+While attempting to predict the market is a fool’s errand, we can examine several factors contributing to market activity over time.
 Let’s examine four causes for the sudden turbulence.

 1. Inflation Is On The Rise